LordBions/Robotics_ICE23_UNITN/README.md

 First of all, you need to prepare our project and its requirements following the full report guidelines in the documents folder.
 1. Install ROS (Report: page 3 - chapt 2.1)
 2. Install Python3 (Report: page 4 - chapt 2.2)
-3. Install and configure git (Report: page 4 - chapt 2.3)
+3. Install and configure Git (Report: page 4 - chapt 2.3)
 4. Install pip3 (Report: page 5 . chapt 2.4)
 5. Install catkin (Report: page 5 - chapt 2.5)
-6. Install locosim (optional) and our .bashrc (mandatory) (Report. page 6 - chapt 2.6)
+6. Install Locosim (optional) and our .bashrc (mandatory) (Report. page 6 - chapt 2.6)
 7. Install Yolov5 (Report: page 6 - chapt 2.7)
 8. Install Eigen and Ipython (Report: page 6 - chapt 2.8)
-9. Install Pythorch (Report: page 7 - chapt: 2.9)
+9. Install Pythorch (Report: page 7 - chapt 2.9)
-10. Install Gazebo (Report: page 7 - chapter 2.10)
+10. Install Gazebo (Report: page 7 - chapt 2.10)
-11. Clone our repo (Report: page 8 - chapter 2.11)
+11. Clone our repo (Report: page 8 - chapt 2.11)

->It's better to have a stable internet connection in order to exploit as well as possible yolov5 features
+>It's better to have a stable internet connection in order to exploit as well as possible Yolov5 features

 1. Open the terminal
 2. move into catkin_ws folder with `cd ~/Robotics_ICE23_UNITN/catkin_ws`